Utkar5hM/utkar5hm.github.io/_posts/other/2024-07-20-smart-nic-on-fpga.md

 # ip netns exec mp_nwk2 ip address add 192.168.1.12/24 dev vethmp1
 ```

+so our config would be like:

+1. FPGA connected host's IP (connected to host via USB): `192.168.1.10`
+2. Externally connected host's IP (via ethernet to FPGA): `192.168.1.11`
+3. a third interface on the host for testing, with IP: `192.168.1.12`

+each of them in a different namespace.

 ## Offloading / Packet processing / Firewall

 This is something which we wanted to mainly do inside our NIC so that it would reduce the load on the hosts.
 As an example POC, we wanted to build a simple match action based firewall. we would see the IP address of the tcp packet and check if it is allowed. reject/drop if not.
 Our guide suggested us to use TCAM for making it more performant.